aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 slug: "move-tutorial"
 ---

-# Aptos Move Tutorial
+# Move Tutorial

 Welcome to the Aptos Move Tutorial!
-In this tutorial, we are going to go through some steps of developing Move code including design, implementation, unit testing and formal verification of Move modules.
-This tutorial focuses on how you develop Move code, not on how you run the Move code on an Aptos Network.
+This is the original Move language and tools tutorial, independent of a particular Network Move is running on, but adapted to use Aptos tooling.
+Here you will learn basic usage of the Move language and tools for compiling, testing, and verifying Move.
+This tutorial does not teach you how to use Move on Aptos, and how to use the existing Aptos Move frameworks.
+See the [Aptos developer documentation](https://aptos.dev/tutorials/aptos-quickstarts) for this.

 There are nine steps in total: